aymericbeaumet/blog/_posts/2021-02-13-prevent-chromedp-chromium-zombie-processes-from-stacking.md

 _, errB := exec.Command("pkill", "-g", strconv.Itoa(os.Getpid()), "Chromium").Output()
 ```

 This works.
-But I don't really find this elegant as we expect half of the
+But I don't find this elegant as we expect half of the `pkill`
-`pkill` commands to fail during a normal execution process.
-Can we take it one
+commands to fail during a normal execution process.
+Can we take it one step
-step further?
+further?
 Let's have a look at `man pkill`:

 ```
 -g pgrp     Restrict matches to processes with a process group ID in the comma-separated list